kimjohn1/TeleportalsVRForest/README.md

 by clicking on XR Origin in the Hierarchy panel.

 You will need to set up Layers in the Project.
 Here is how I do it: Click on Terrain in the Hierarchy panel and then in the Inspector panel click on the Layer drop down menu.
-Click on Add Layer... and add TestLayer as #3, RightEye as #6 and blank as #7.
+Click on Add Layer... and add TestLayer as #3, RightEye as #6 and LeftEye as #7.
 Make sure the Layer selected for Terrain is TestLayer when you are done adding Layers.
 Click on XR Origin in Hierarchy and verify that the Layer selection in the Inspector panel is Default.
 At the bottom of the
 Inspector panel, verify that Layer Mask is set to TestLayer.

-Click on the dropdown caret for XR Origin in the Hierarchy panel and verify or set the Layer selection for portalQuadL is set to blank, and the Layer selection for portalQuadR is set to RightEye.
-Click on the dropdown caret for Camera Offset and verify or set the Layer selection for portalParentL is set to RightEye, and portalParentR is set to blank.
+Click on the dropdown caret for XR Origin in the Hierarchy panel and verify or set the Layer selection for portalQuadL is set to LeftEye, and the Layer selection for portalQuadR is set to RightEye.
+Click on the dropdown caret for Camera Offset and verify or set the Layer selection for portalParentL is set to RightEye, and portalParentR is set to LeftEye.

 You should be able to run the project and have a functional teleport capability working when you press the right controller A button.
 A couple of things are immediately apparent: